Policy Improvement using Language Feedback Models

-We combine this dataset with previously collected desirable behaviour to update the base policy via imitation learning.

-In the next round, we set the parameters of the base policy $\policy^{(k+1)}$ to be $\theta^*$.
-Should demonstrations be available, we initialize the base policy at $k=1$ to the BC policy, and train on both demonstrations and identified desirable behaviour during subsequent rounds (i.e.~$\cup_{i=0}^k \dataset_i$ where $\dataset_0$ is the demonstrations used to train BC).
+In the next round, we set the base policy $\policy^{(k+1)}$ parameters to $\theta^*$.
+Should demonstrations be available, we initialize the base policy at $k=1$ to the BC policy, and train on both demonstrations and identified desirable behaviour during subsequent rounds (i.e.~$\cup_{i=0}^k \dataset_i$ where $\dataset_0$ are demos used to train BC).